wp-plugins/wp-ulike/readme.txt

 = Plugin Author =
 Website: <a href="http://about.alimir.ir" target="_blank">Ali Mirzaei</a><br />
+Novelty: <a href="http://preview.alimir.ir/all-abilities-that-coming-with-wp-ulike-2-0/" target="_blank">All Abilities That Coming With WP ULike 2.0</a><br />
 Follow on <a href="https://www.facebook.com/alimir.ir" target="_blank">Facebook</a><br />
 You can catch me on twitter as @alimirir